Turkish distinguishes between dotted and dotless Is. There are capital and lowercase versions of both.

 - Her insanın kendi güçlü noktaları vardır.

-We'll have to put a stop to this.
+Please put a stop to this nonsense.

 There needs to be a full stop at the end of a sentence.